 - Section 80C, 80D deduction disallowance in processing

 Each of these scenarios has been the basis of successful resolutions in Porbandar for our clients.
-The key insight is that the right response strategy depends on identifying your specific situation correctly at the outset, then aligning the reply with both the law and the available evidence.
+The right response strategy depends on identifying your situation correctly at the outset.
 Get in touch for a no-obligation initial assessment.

 Our Section 143(1) Notice Process

-Here's how a typical Section 143(1) Notice engagement unfolds for our Porbandar clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 143(1) Notice engagement unfolds for our Porbandar clients — designed so no deadline is missed and every legal argument has solid backing:

 - Intimation analysis — 1 dayWe compare your filed ITR against the 143(1) intimation, identify exact mismatch lines and amounts.